krprzenioslo/Hystrixwiki2/How-To-Use.md

 }
 ```

-The filter would be enabled for all incoming traffic in the web.xml as follows:
+You could enable the filter for all incoming traffic by adding a section to the `web.xml` as follows:

 ```
     <filter>